Weak and strong no-arbitrage conditions for continuous financial markets: Introduction

 \section{Introduction}

 Modern mathematical finance is strongly rooted on the \emph{no-arbitrage} paradigm.
 In a nutshell, this amounts to excluding the possibility of ``making money out of nothing'' by cleverly trading in the financial market.
-Since the existence of arbitrage possibilities is both unrealistic and conflicts with the existence of an equilibrium, any mathematical model which aims at representing the functioning of a realistic financial market is required to satisfy a suitable no-arbitrage condition, in the absence of which one cannot draw meaningful conclusions on asset prices and investors' behavior.
+Since the existence of such a possibility is both unrealistic and, loosely speaking, conflicts with the existence of an economic equilibrium, any mathematical model for a realistic financial market is required to satisfy a suitable no-arbitrage condition, in the absence of which one cannot draw meaningful conclusions on asset prices and investors' behavior.

 The search for a satisfactory no-arbitrage condition has a rather long history, grown at the border between financial economics and mathematics.
-We do not attempt here a detailed overview of the historical developments of the modern no-arbitrage theory, but only mention the seminal papers \cite{HK}-\cite{HP} and refer the reader to \cite{DS} and \cite{Sch} for more information.
-A decisive step in this history was marked by the paper \cite{DS94}, where, in the case of locally bounded semimartingales, the authors proved the equivalence between the \emph{No Free Lunch with Vanishing Risk (NFLVR)} condition (a condition slightly stronger than the classical \emph{No Arbitrage (NA)} condition) and the existence of an \emph{Equivalent Local Martingale Measure (ELMM)}, i.e., a new probability measure equivalent to the original one such that the discounted asset price process is a local martingale under the new measure.
-The result was then extended to general semimartingale models in the subsequent papers \cite{DS98b} and \cite{Kab}.
+We do not attempt here a detailed overview of the historical developments of modern no-arbitrage theory, but only mention the seminal papers \cite{HK}-\cite{HP} and refer the reader to \cite{DS} and \cite{Sch} for more information.
+A decisive step in this history was marked by the paper \cite{DS94}, where, in the case of locally bounded processes, it was proved the equivalence between the \emph{No Free Lunch with Vanishing Risk (NFLVR)} condition (a condition slightly stronger than the classical \emph{No Arbitrage (NA)} condition) and the existence of an \emph{Equivalent Local Martingale Measure (ELMM)}, i.e., a new probability measure equivalent to the original one such that the discounted asset price process is a local martingale under the new measure.
+The local boundedness assumption was then removed in the subsequent papers \cite{DS98b} and \cite{Kab}.